msiviero/dart.auto-factory/README.md

 ## Basic usage

-To make a class part of the dependecy tree annotate the class with the *@Component()* annotation.
+To make a class part of the dependecy tree annotate the class with the *@Injectable()* annotation.
 The library satisfies the dependency by creating a new instance and injecting to the default constructor the required dependencies.

 Note that the injection will work only on default constructor with positional arguments.
 See [example](https://github.com/msiviero/dart.auto-factory/tree/master/auto_factory/example) directory.